-- An organizational identity (i.e. company name) and location.
+- An organisational identity (i.e. company name) and location.

 What is an SSL Certificate?

-SSL Certificates are small data files that digitally bind a cryptographic key to an organization’s details.
+SSL Certificates are small data files that digitally bind a cryptographic key to an organisation’s details.
 When installed on a web server, it activates the padlock and the https protocol and allows secure connections from a web server to a browser.
-Typically, SSL is used to secure credit card transactions, data transfer and logins, and more recently is becoming the norm when securing browsing of social media sites.
+Typically, SSL is used to secure credit card transactions, data transfer, logins, and more recently is becoming the norm when securing browsing of social media sites.